 - a.
 Purpose or Use of the Unpaid Claim Estimate-The actuary should identify the intended purpose or use of the unpaid claim estimate.
 Potential purposes or uses of unpaid claim estimates include, but are not limited to, establishing liability estimates for external financial reporting, internal management reporting, and various special purpose uses such as appraisal work and scenario analyses.
 Where multiple purposes or uses are intended, the actuary should consider the potential conflicts arising from those multiple purposes and uses and should consider adjustments to accommodate the multiple purposes to the extent that, in the actuary's professional judgment, it is appropriate and practical to make such adjustments. - b.
 Plan Provisions-The actuary should review the relevant plan provisions to determine if they create obligations for services or payments after the valuation date (for example, medical benefits that extend beyond the contract period, or long-term disabilities).
 The actuary should determine if these obligations are part of the current or future period's liability, or if these obligations make up a separate reserve. - c.
 Data and Reporting-The actuary should consider the relevant reporting systems for processed claims, exposure units, and premium rates, and the various dating methods the systems use (for example, loss recognition, service rendered, reporting, or payment status).
 The actuary should use professional judgment in estimating the extent to which an adjustment to the reported data is needed, based on the dating methodology. - d.
-Provision for Adverse Deviation-Recognizing that the determination of liabilities for incurred but unpaid health and disability claims involves an estimate of the true obligations that will emerge, the actuary should consider what explicit provision for adverse deviation, if any, might be appropriately included.
+Provision for Adverse Deviation-Recognizing that the estimation of liabilities for incurred but unpaid health and disability claims involves an estimate of the true obligations that will emerge, the actuary should consider what explicit provision for adverse deviation, if any, might be appropriately included.
 If a provision for adverse deviation is included, the unpaid claims liability should be appropriate, in the actuary's judgment, for the intended use.
-A greater provision for adverse deviation may be appropriate when, for example, credibility of the data is lower or payment patterns are unstable. - e.
-Time Value of Money-The actuary should consider if the time value of money will have a material effect in the determination of incurred claims.
-The use of any interest discounts depends on the purpose for which incurred claims are being calculated and should reflect any applicable accounting standards. - f.
-Consistency of Bases-The actuary should use a basis consistent with that used for determining related liabilities and reserves, unless it would be inappropriate to do so.
+For example, in certain situations, a provision for moderately adverse deviation may be appropriate.
+In other situations, the appropriate provision for adverse deviation may vary as the level of uncertainty varies, for example, based on credibility of the data or stability of payment patterns. - e.
+Time Value of Money-The actuary should consider if the time value of money will have a material effect in the estimation of incurred claims.
+The use of any interest discounts depends on the purpose for which incurred claims are being estimated and should reflect any applicable accounting standards. - f.
+Consistency of Assumptions and Methodology-The actuary should use assumptions and methodology consistent with those used for estimating related liabilities and reserves, such as claim settlement expense reserves, unless it would be inappropriate to do so.